44 people are interested

 Join our Gateway Family - and be a part of a team of professionals, including Physicians, Nurses, Hospice Aides, Social Workers and Chaplains to provide quality end of life care.

 There are several ways volunteers can lend themselves to serve patients and families.
-From providing a listening ear as a companion volunteer; to providing respite for caregivers to go grocery shopping or attend a medical appointment of their own; to managing special projects in our North Hills office, helping 'behind the scenes'; to placing phone calls to bereaved family members or friends.
+From providing a listening ear as a companion volunteer; to providing respite for caregivers to have a break; to managing special projects in our North Hills office, helping 'behind the scenes'; to placing phone calls to bereaved family members or friends.

-Gateway Hospice serves patients and families throughout the Greater Pittsburgh region - including Allegheny, Beaver, Butler, Washington, Westmoreland counties.
+Gateway Hospice serves patients and families throughout the Western Pennsylvania Region - including Allegheny, Beaver, Butler, Washington, Westmoreland counties.

 9380 McKnight Road, Arcadia Court, Suite 201, Pittsburgh, PA 15237, US

 "To provide quality end of life carethrough listening and education and responding to the needs of those we serve, our community and team."